filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus chain export-range [command options] [arguments...]

 OPTIONS:
-   --head                         specify tipset to start the export from (higher epoch) (default: "@head") --tail                         specify tipset to end the export at (lower epoch) (default: "@tail") --messages                     specify if messages should be include (default: "false") --receipts                     specify if receipts should be include (default: "false") --stateroots                   specify if stateroots should be include (default: "false") --workers                      specify the number of workers (default: "1") --write-buffer                 specify write buffer size (default: "1048576") --internal                     write the file locally to disk (default: "true") --help, -h                     show help (default: "false")
+   --head value          specify tipset to start the export from (higher epoch) (default: "@head") --tail value          specify tipset to end the export at (lower epoch) (default: "@tail") --messages            specify if messages should be include (default: false) --receipts            specify if receipts should be include (default: false) --stateroots          specify if stateroots should be include (default: false) --workers value       specify the number of workers (default: 1) --write-buffer value  specify write buffer size (default: 1048576) --help, -h            show help
 ```

 ### lotus chain slash-consensus